Logarithmic sheaves of complete intersections: Algebraically independent sequences of length 2 and rational foliations

 The previous statement has the following two important applications when $n=3$.
-First, as an immediate consequence of \cite[Theorem 6.3]{CCJ1}, we obtain the following stability result for logarithmic sheaves associated to regular sequences of length 2 on $\p3$.
+First, as an immediate consequence of \cite[Theorem 6.3]{CCJ1}, we obtain the following stability result for logarithmic sheaves associated with algebraically independent sequences of length 2 on $\p3$.